circy9/multi-cluster-test/basic/README.md

 ```

 # Two Clusters in two vnet: Can a pod in one cluster reach another pod in another cluster?
+Yes

 Create cluster3 in vnet 2.
 ```